UNLOCK FREE TRAINING

 Do You Need A Real Estate License To Wholesale In Indiana?

-Typically, you do not need a real estate license to wholesale properties in Indiana.
-As a real estate wholesaler, you cannot market a property; you can only sell your equitable interest in the property in question.
-This means you need to have a contract to purchase property before you can wholesale a specific form of real estate including rental property and investment property.
-A licensed realtor is the only one permitted by law to advertise properties for sale and earn a commission when the deal closes.
+You do not need a real estate license to wholesale properties in Indiana.
+However, as a real estate wholesaler, you cannot market a property; you can only sell your equitable interest in the property in question; this means you must have a contract to purchase property before you can wholesale a subject property.
+Only a licensed Realtor is permitted by law to advertise properties for sale and earn a commission when the deal closes.

 Another thing to note is you only get an assignment fee or profits from wholesaling a property.
 You cannot collect a sales commission, or you'd be breaching the law.
-A valid option for real estate wholesalers in Indiana is buying and selling the property as two independent transactions.
-This can be complex, but essentially, it allows you to negotiate for the better deals and earn higher fees or profit from each transaction.
+A valid option for real estate wholesalers in Indiana is buying and selling the property as two independent transactions; this can be complex, but essentially, it allows you to negotiate for better deals and earn higher fees or profit from each transaction.

 Is Co-Wholesaling Real Estate Legal In Indiana?